woman asking how do I know if I’m in menopause

 • Cigarette smoking

-What about if I haven’t had a period for years?
+What if I haven’t had a period for years?

 woman sitting on a couch wondering if she‘s in menopause because she hasn‘t had a period for many yearsDoes a hysterectomy cause menopause?

 • Total hysterectomy.
-This is the most common type of hysterectomy.
-The uterus and cervix are removed.
-The fallopian tubes are often removed, and the ovaries may or may not be removed
+This is the most common type.
+It involves removing the uterus and cervix.
+The fallopian tubes are often removed too, and the ovaries may or may not be taken out

-• Supracervical (also referred to as subtotal or partial) hysterectomy.
-Just the upper part (the body) of the uterus is removed, and the cervix is left in place.
-The fallopian tubes are often removed, and the ovaries may or may not be removed.
+• Supracervical (also called subtotal or partial) hysterectomy.
+Only the upper part (the body) of the uterus is removed, while the cervix stays in place.
+Again, the fallopian tubes are often removed, and the ovaries may or may not be.

-If you want to read more about menopause and hysterectomies, check out this article.
+Want to learn more about menopause and hysterectomies?
+Check out this article.

-If you keep your ovaries, you may not notice any menopause symptoms right away.
-That's because the ovaries are still releasing hormones.
-They don’t need the uterus to continue to cycle and produce hormones.
+If you keep your ovaries, menopause is not expected to occur until closer to your body's natural time of menopause.
+That's because your ovaries are still releasing hormones.
+They don’t need the uterus to keep producing hormones.

 If your ovaries are removed as part of a hysterectomy, you won't get a period anymore.
-You may also start having menopause symptoms right away, no matter how old you are.
-This type of menopause is also called surgical or induced menopause.
-The symptoms of menopause may come on suddenly and be very intense.
-This is because your body stops getting hormones from the ovaries all at once, instead of the levels going down slowly over many years.
+You may also start experiencing menopause symptoms right away — regardless of your age.
+This is known as surgical menopause or induced menopause.
+Because your body stops receiving hormones abruptly, the symptoms of menopause can come on quickly and feel more intense than in natural menopause, where hormone levels decline gradually over many years.

 Hormonal IUD and bleeding

-It’s a safe and effective birth control method, especially if you want to avoid pregnancy in your 40s.
-It’s completely safe to not have a period while using a hormonal IUD because it’s keeping the uterine lining stable and thin.
-But not having periods may make it hard to know where you are in the menopause transition.
+Hormonal IUDs are safe and effective when used as directed, especially if you want to avoid pregnancy in your 40s.
+It’s safe (and normal) to not have a period while using a hormonal IUD.
+It simply means the device is keeping the uterine lining stable and thin.
+However, this can make it harder to tell where you are in the menopause transition, since you're not seeing monthly cycle changes.

-Using the IUD won’t affect when menopause begins.
-If you aren’t bleeding each month because of the IUD, talk to your doctor about your symptoms and if and when to remove the IUD.
+Importantly, using the IUD doesn't affect when menopause beings.
+If you're not bleeding each month because of the IUD, talk to your doctor about your symptoms, hormone levels, and at what point it makes sense for you to remove the IUD.
 There are other ways to sort out your menopause stage with your clinician and treat symptoms effectively if needed.

 woman who has had an endometrial ablation and wondering if she’s in menopauseWhat to expect after uterine ablation

-Another potential reason for not having a period as you enter the menopause transition is an endometrial ablation, also sometimes called a uterine ablation.
-It’s a procedure that removes or destroys a thin layer of the uterine lining (endometrium) to help treat abnormal heavy bleeding that significantly impacts someone’s quality of life.
+If you're not getting a period as you move through the menopause transition, one possible reason could be an endometrial ablation also called a uterine ablation.
+This procedure removes or destroys a thin layer of the uterine lining (endometrium) to help treat abnormal heavy bleeding that's significantly affecting your quality of life.

-It can be a good option for those who have finished having children and are perimenopausal.
-For those approaching or experiencing menopause, endometrial ablation can be an appealing option to help manage their symptoms and improve their quality of life.
+It can be a good option for those who are done having children and are in perimenopause.
+For those approaching or experiencing menopause, endometrial ablation can help manage their symptoms and improve their quality of life.

-Many people at this stage of life may already be experiencing irregular or heavy menstrual bleeding because of hormonal changes associated with perimenopause.
-Endometrial ablation can help with bleeding that’s hard to control.
-It can also improve a person’s quality of life and reduce the need for other medical interventions.
+Many people at this stage of life may already be dealing with irregular or heavy periods due to shifting hormone levels.
+Ablation is one option that can help control bleeding that’s difficult to manage and may reduce the need for other medical interventions.

-For some people, they may experience light periods or no periods at all a few weeks after the procedure.
-While this procedure can significantly reduce the amount of bleeding, it doesn’t cause immediate menopause.
+After the procedure, some people may experience lighter periods or stop bleeding altogether within a few weeks.
+While ablation can significantly reduce bleeding, it doesn’t trigger menopause.
 It may temporarily reduce or stop menstrual bleeding, but it doesn’t affect the natural progression of menopause.

-Remember that menopause is a complex hormonal transition directed by the ovaries that affects the entire body, not just the uterus.
-Symptoms such as hot flashes, night sweats, mood swings, and vaginal dryness may still occur even after endometrial ablation.
+It's important to remember that menopause is a complex hormonal transition directed by the ovaries that affects the entire body, not just the uterus.
+Even if you're not bleeding, you may still experience symptoms like hot flashes, night sweats, mood swings, and vaginal dryness — all signs that your body is moving through menopause.

 woman at work deciding to manage her perimenopause symptoms to improve her quality of life